wuyichen24/system-design-knowledge/patterns/cache_patterns/Cache_Aside.md

 ### Concepts
 ![](../../diagrams/png/cache_aside_small.png)
 - Applications take the responsibility of using the cache to maintain data.
+- The cache does not interact with database directly.

 ### Implementation
 #### Read Operation